Top 38 Nuclear Energy startups

 Country: USA | Funding: $2.5M

 FANCO was founded by a team of nuclear energy veterans led by Bill Stokes, who have implemented some of the most advanced nuclear projects in US history.
-Their expertise is the foundation of FANCO and sets it apart from startups chasing unproven ideas.
 Their 240 MW EAGL-1 reactor is a modular and reliable reactor based on proven low-pressure fast reactor technology, optimized for modern energy needs.
 It uses safe and environmentally friendly lead-bismuth coolant and operates in the fast neutron spectrum, extracting more energy from fuel and reducing waste for a cleaner future.
 The EAGL-1's optimized design eliminates the need for expensive intermediate systems and containment vessels, reduces mechanical complexity, and improves overall system reliability.
 That means the potential for faster deployment and dramatically lower front-end fuel cycle costs.
-FANCO plans to build its own Nuclear Plant Powered by Its Own Waste in Indiana.
+FANCO plans to build its own Nuclear Plant Powered by Its Own Waste in Indiana by 2032.

 Deep Space Energy